kinvolk/lokomotive/docs/advanced/worker-pools.md

 # Worker Pools

 Lokomotive on AWS, Azure, Google Cloud and Packet allows additional groups of workers to be defined and joined to a cluster.
-For example, add worker pools of instances with different types, disk sizes, Container Linux channels, or preemptibility modes.
+For example, add worker pools of instances with different types, disk sizes, Flatcar Container Linux channels, or preemptibility modes.

 Internal Terraform Modules: